Mount Rainier National Park

 ⌚ How Long to Visit: First-time visitors can sufficiently see and explore the park’s five established areas in ~2 days, but those looking for adventure can spend anywhere from a few days to several weeks in the park.

-🚗 How to Visit: Mount Rainier is easy to access by car from Seattle, which is about 2 hours away from the park.
+🚗 How to Get There: Mount Rainier is easy to access by car from Seattle, which is about 2 hours away from the park.

 🛏️ Where to Stay: In addition to four developed campgrounds – Cougar Rock, Ohanapecosh, White River, and Mowich Lake – the park offers lodging at Paradise Inn and the National Park Inn.
 There are many options for hotels and private lodging outside the park.